lindakasabian/hierarch_segm/readme.md

 ### Hierarchial Segmentation

-this is the code of the project (test task) with hierarchial segmentation.
+this is the code of the project with hierarchial semantic segmentation.

 to reproduce - run test.ipynb